adesleem/React-Digital--Business-Card/Readme.md

+# Basic React Application

-## Project Name: Digital Business Card
+## Project Name:

+- Digital Business Card

-## Technologies used: React using Vitejs, CSS and an online avater maker
+## Technologies:

+- React using Vitejs
+- CSS
+- Online avater maker

-## Level: Beginner
+## Project Level:

+- Beginner

-## Lessons Learnt: How to add images and icons to react (atleast at a beginner level).
+## Lessons Learnt:

+- How to add images and icons to react (atleast at a beginner level).

 ## Areas to be improved: